 Well actually in the UK you need to have a degree and teaching qualification before you are allowed to teach.
 There are many routes to becoming a teacher but the main ones are…

 Subject Degree then PGCE

 Doing a degree in a subject you want to teach in then completing a Postgraduate Certificate of Education (PGCE).
-In the PGCE you learn educational theory, how to teach and assess, subject specific knowledge and complete a range of teaching placements.
+In the PGCE you learn educational theory, how to teach and assess, subject-specific knowledge and complete a range of teaching placements.

-In these placements you need to teacher a certain number of lessons and produce a portfolio of evidence.
+In these placements you need to teach a certain number of lessons and produce a portfolio of evidence.
 Your tutor then decides whether or not you pass.
 It takes three years to gain a degree and a further one year for your PGCE.

 You can also do the degree and the PGCE all in one by doing an education degree that leads to qualifying to be a teacher.
 You major in your chosen subject and minor in education The university terms are longer as you have to fit in placements as well.

-You can do a three or four year course but the assessment at the end is the same as a PGCE with a tutor deciding if you pass or fail.
+You can do a three or four-year course but the assessment at the end is the same as a PGCE with a tutor deciding if you pass or fail.

 The other main way is called teaching first, here you do your degree at university then do the teaching part at a school.

 You are employed by the school and are given time off (usually once a week) to attend lectures about education and how to teach.
 You still have assignments to do and need to show you have met teacher standards, but the main focus is on teaching.

 You have both a tutor and mentor in this scenario.
 The tutor you do not see often, they are a member of whichever university you are linked Your mentor is a teacher at the school that guides you, often your head of department.